core2extreme/PurpleForge/README.md

 **PurpleForge** is a central hub for:

 - Red team execution guides (realistic attack chains)
-- Blue team detection and KQL examples
+- Blue team detection and EQL examples
 - Purple team integrations (how to see both sides)
 - Lab setups and technical demos
 - Linked content I reference in my LinkedIn posts